Skip to main content

 Janet Benlien Reeves was born and raised in Southern California, but she has spent most of her adult life moving from home to home as an Army chaplain’s wife.
 She and her husband, now retired from the military, have also lived in Missouri, Maine, New York, the Netherlands, South Carolina, Colorado, Texas, Georgia, and Washington State.

 As Janet and her husband traveled from home to home, six children joined their adventure.
 Four are grown; one is married.
-Now three darling children call Janet “Memaw.”
+Now four darling children call Janet “Memaw.”

 Janet has worked as a Sunday school curriculum editor and freelance writer.
 She recently earned her MA in Professional Writing and her MFA in Creative Writing from Liberty University.
 She has written two books: Home Is Where God Sends You and Parachute Prayer.